mattermost/docs/source/messaging/extending-messaging-with-integrations.md

 ## Incoming Webhooks

-Incoming webhooks from external integrations can post messages to Mattermost in public and private channels.
-Learn more about setting up incoming webhooks on our [documentation page](https://docs.mattermost.com/developer/webhooks-incoming.html).
+Incoming webhooks from external integrations can post messages to Mattermost in Public and Private channels.
+Learn more about setting up incoming webhooks in our [documentation](https://developers.mattermost.com/integrate/admin-guide/admin-webhooks-incoming/).

 ## Outgoing Webhooks